 At many moments the old and the new, pain and pleasure, fear and joy were quite oddly mixed with one another.
 Now I was in heaven, now in hell, generally in both at once.
 The old Harry and the new lived at one moment in bitter strife, at the next in peace.
-Many a time the old Harry appeared to be dead and done with, to have died and been buried, and then of a sudden there he was again, giving orders and tyrannizing and contradictory till the little new young Harry was silent for very shame and let himself be pushed to the wall.
-At other times the young Harry took the old by the throat and squeezed with all his might.
+Many a time the old Harry appeared to be dead and done with, to have died and been buried, and then of a sudden there he was again, giving orders and tyrannizing and contradictory till the little new young Harry took the old by the throat and squeezed with all his might.
 There was many a groan, many a death struggle, many a thought of the razor blade.